Who Is Mikki Mase? Net Worth, Casino Bans and More (Part 2)

 The results were mixed.
 Public tracking shows Mikki finishing down nearly $1 million across streamed poker sessions.

-During one extended session, Mase entered the game after nearly 11 consecutive days of private poker, openly admitting he was exhausted and operating below peak focus.
+During one extended session, Mase entered the game after nearly 11 consecutive days of private poker, openly admitting he was exhausted and operating at a lower level of focus.
 He bought in for approximately $500,000, framing the session as an attempt to “get everything back” after prior losses rather than a casual appearance.

 Rapid Swings